Intro – Office 365 Distribution Group vs. Security Group

 - Select the group and proceed with selection of “choose team tab”

-- Once done, you created your Microsoft Teams site, and you can start with a conversation or file-sharing.
+- Once you are done, you can create your Microsoft Teams site, as well as start with a conversation or file-sharing.

 Note: if you opt out of an existing Office 365 group that you own, and you create a new team in Microsoft Teams, it will also create an Office 365 group as well.

-With Teams Integration, organizations can empower individuals and teams to collaborate for teamwork, offer a chat-based work space and customization options.
+With Teams Integration, a company can empower individuals and teams to collaborate for teamwork, offer a chat-based work space and customization options.
 The screenshot below shows a glimpse of Teams Integration with Office 365 Groups:

 Benefits of Office 365 Groups